Sky-Captain-13/foundry/token-tooltip/README.md

 ### Method 2
 Extract the deselection.zip file to the public/modules directory.
 Use the `Manage Modules` in your World on the Settings tab of the sidebar on the right and then enable the `Token Tooltip` module.

-## Foundry 0.4.0 Update
+## Foundry 0.4.4 Update
-As of November 16th 2019, the module.json includes a minimumCoreVersion 0.4.0 and will cease to work for earlier installs.
-If you update the module accidentally, just open module.json and change the minimumCoreVersion to 0.3.9 or delete that line.
-Either will work to restore usage of the Deselection module.
+As of January 10th 2020, the module.json includes a minimumCoreVersion 0.4.4 and will cease to work for earlier installs.

 ## Token Tooltip Update Notes
+**Version**: 1.2.0
+* Removed listeners to prevent lag from excessive polling of mouse movements, particularly while panning the map.
+* Adjusted the method by which tooltips are created and removed, making it much less likely to get a tooltip stuck on the screen.
+* Tooltip properly shows hp with +temphp and +maxhp added.

 **Version**: 1.1.1
 * Corrected CSS conflict with VTTA Party
 * Added a three second timeout to remove the tooltip.
 Helps clear up issues where the tooltip would get stuck.